Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 The kit comes with a lot of mounting kits.
 There is one 9mm mounting kit included with 9mm spacers instead of 12mm spacers.
-Use these four 9mm spacers to put them between Master Brick and Ethernet Master Extension.
-Fix them with nuts on the bottom side of the Ethernet Extension.
+Use these four 9mm spacers to put them between Master Brick and Ethernet Master Extension (on top).
+Fix them with 10mm spacers on the bottom side and with screws on the top side of the Ethernet Extension.

-TODO Image Master Brick, 9mm Spacers, Ethernet Extension, Nuts
+TODO Image 10mm Spacers, Master Brick, 9mm Spacers, Ethernet Extension, Screws

 Screw this stack to one of the side parts by four screws.
 See below picture.

 TODO Image Stack screwed to side part.

-Next screw the PTC and the Temperature Bricklet to the backside with four 10mm spacers and eight screws each.
+Next attach a 15cm Bricklet cable to the PTC Bricklet and to the Temperature Bricklet each.
+Use four screws each to mount it on the previous installed spacers on the back side part.
+The following image depicts the routing of the cables.

+Before the first usage the PTC Bricklet has to be configured and the temperature probe (2-wire) has to be attached.
+How this is done is documented :ref:`here <ptc_bricklet_jumper_configuration>` and :ref:`here <ptc_bricklet_connectivity>`.

 TODO Image back side with ptc and temperature

-Next connect the Bricklets with 15cm Bricklet cables to the Master Brick.
-You can freely choose the port.

-TODO Image Bricklets, Master, Bricklet cable

 In the last step attach the Ambient Light Bricklet to the front panel.
 To do this connect the 50cm Bricklet cable to the Bricklet first.
 After that put four long screws through the front panel and fix them with one washer and one nut each.
 Put the Bricklet on it and fix it with four additional nuts.
-As the last step connect the Bricklet cable to the Master Brick
+As the last step connect the Bricklet cable to the Master Brick and use a cable strap to fasten them.

 That was it!
 The finished work should look like the following: